 Capital items/operational infrastructure costs or costs not directly related to studies (e.g. gym membership, professional association fees, fees for patent applications, costs of dependents, mobile phones) are not to be included in budget.

 Scholars are responsible and encouraged to seek taxation advice regarding their individual circumstances.
-Westpac Scholars Trust makes no representation or warranty in relation to the taxation implications of any funds provided by the Foundation to a Scholar.
+Westpac Scholars Trust makes no representation or warranty in relation to the taxation implications of any funds provided by the Trust to a Scholar.

 Application & Selection